 The legal purpose of this Affidavit is to prove that, according to the numbers set forth within the U.S. Poverty Guidelines, the U.S. sponsor's household income is high enough to support the immigrating family members at 125% or more of U.S. poverty line levels, after taking into account anyone already living with or dependent on the U.S. sponsor.

-The rationale underlying this requirement is to ensure that the immigrating family member will not need to rely on means-based public assistance (often referred to as welfare) while living in the United States.
-Prospective immigrants who are viewed as likely to become a "public charge" are considered legally inadmissible to the U.S., and will be denied admission (in other words, they will not receive an immigrant visa or green card despite the qualifying family relationship).
+The rationale for this requirement is to ensure that the immigrating family member will not need to rely on means-based public assistance (often referred to as welfare) while living in the United States.
+Prospective family-based immigrants who are viewed as likely to become a "public charge" are considered legally inadmissible to the U.S., and will be denied admission (in other words, they will not receive an immigrant visa or green card despite the qualifying family relationship).

 In filling out and signing Form I-864, the U.S. citizen or lawful permanent resident petitioner is entering into a contractual obligation with the U.S. government.
-The sponsor is agreeing to either support the immigrant (for approximately ten years or until one of various events occurs, such as the immigrant's death) or will pay back any and all U.S. government agencies that supply the immigrant with financial or related need-based assistance during the time the Affidavit is in effect.
+The sponsor is agreeing to either support the immigrant (for approximately ten years or until one of various events occurs, such as the immigrant's death) or to pay back any and all U.S. government agencies that supply the immigrant with financial or related need-based assistance during the time the Affidavit is in effect.

-So, for instance, while last year a U.S. petitioner supporting a family of four would have had to show an income of $30,750, this year the amount required is a bit higher, at $31,375.
-For a household of two (for example, a U.S. citizen sponsoring a spouse or one parent), the amount has gone from $20,300 to $20,575.
+So, for instance, while last year a U.S. petitioner supporting a family of four would have had to show an income of $34,687, this year the amount required is a bit higher, at $37,500.
+For a household of two (for example, a U.S. citizen sponsoring a spouse or one parent), the amount has gone from $22,887 to $24,650.

-To view and download the 2018 Poverty Guidelines, go to the I-864P page of the USCIS website.
+To view and download the 2023 Poverty Guidelines, go to the I-864P page of the USCIS website.

-For more information on the petitioner's role as financial sponsor, see Nolo’s articles on The U.S. Sponsor's Financial Responsibilities.
+For more information on the petitioner's role as financial sponsor, see articles on The U.S. Sponsor's Financial Responsibilities.

-Effective date: March 28, 2018
+Effective date: March 1, 2023